 ~~~~~~~~~~

 ~~~ Virginia.
 This.
 Is.
 Really.
 Bad.
 David Lieb & Geoff Mulvihill of the AP: “The Virginia Supreme Court on Friday struck down a voter-approved Democratic congressional redistricting plan [link fixed], delivering another major setback to the party in a nationwide battle against Republicans for an edge in this year’s midterm elections.
 The court ruled 4-3 that the state’s Democratic-led legislature violated procedural requirements when it placed the constitutional amendment on the ballot to authorize the mid-decade redistricting.
+[MB: All of the justices in the majority were appointed by Republican governors; those in the minority are Democratic appointees.]
 Voters narrowly approved the amendment April 21, but the court’s ruling renders the results of that vote meaningless.
 Writing for the majority, Justice D. Arthur Kelsey wrote that the legislature submitted the proposed constitutional amendment to voters 'in an unprecedented manner.'
 'This violation irreparably undermines the integrity of the resulting referendum vote and renders it null and void,' he wrote.”
 Thanks to RAS for the link.
-A New York Times story is here. ~~~
+A New York Times story is here.
+An MS NOW report is here. ~~~

 ~~~ Marie: No thanks to the Virginia supreme court where four justices don't give a flying fuck about the will of the people.
 The ruling isn't about justice.
 It's about the arrogance of power. ~~~